STAAR

 State of Texas Assessment of Academic Readiness

+The State of Texas Assessments of Academic Readiness (or STAAR) assesses Texas Essential Knowledge and Skills of core content areas.
 Students across Texas take the STAAR annually, depending on grade level.
 Testing begins at the third-grade level and takes place through end-of-course exams at the high school level.
-Some grade levels will not take tests.
-For an up-to-date list of tests by grade level, view the Texas Education Agency's STAAR website.
+Please see the Texas Education Agency's STAAR website for more information.

 STAAR Test Information